Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 The full Galerkin gradient matrix $G$ then stacks the matrices $G^k \in \mathbb{R}^{n \times n}$ vertically, such that $G \in \mathbb{R}^{dn \times n}$.
 This operator $G$ thus takes FEM functions $u \in \mathbb{R}^n$ and maps them to $d$ vectors $G^k u \in \mathbb{R}^n$ stacked vertically.

-The element Galerkin matrices per dimensions $k$ are
+The element Galerkin gradient matrices per dimensions $k$ are

 $$
 G^{ke} =